kokodevelopment/Paint/README.md

-# TurboWarp/scratch-paint
+# PenguinMod/PenguinMod-Paint

-Modified version of scratch-paint for TurboWarp
+Modified version of scratch-paint from TurboWarp for use in PenguinMod.
+Uses @turbowarp/paper as it includes some nice fixes.

 ## License